group9-devops/devops/README.md

 Our GitHub Actions pipeline automatically

-- Builds the Maven JAR
+- Builds and packages our application using Maven
-- Builds the Docker image
+- Runs unit and integration testing complete with CodeCov reporting using Docker
+- Creates a new GitHub release

 Workflow file: .github/workflows/main.yml